-Perform a Content Audit
+Perform a content audit.

 Whether you've been creating content for a while without any clear direction or you've been following a strategy all along, every marketing department can benefit from a content audit.
 Just because you didn't start out with a clearly defined strategy doesn't mean that the content you already have won't fit into one.

-A content audit is simply taking inventory of the work you've already done, then organizing it to fit under a your new content plan.
+A content audit is simply taking inventory of the work you've already done, then organizing it to fit under your new content plan.

 The process might involve some re-writing, or it could reveal gaps that need to be filled with content that appeals to your persona and their journey stage.